Shorlo/simple-scraper/README.md

 `npm install`

-To ejecute de project use:
+To ejecute the project use:

 `node index.js`